The Role of Job Resources in Enhancing Work Engagement: The Mediating Effect of Job Satisfaction

 Keywords:

-Job resources, work engagement, job satisfaction
+Job resources, work engagement, job satisfaction, partial mediation, human resource management

 Abstract